loda-lang/loda-programs/programs/oeis/list2.md

 * [A288443](http://oeis.org/A288443) ([L07 program](A288443.asm)): a(n) = (2n + 1)*2^(2n + 1); numbers k such that v(k)*2^v(k) = k, where v(n) = A007814(n) is 2-adic valuation of n.
 * [A288486](http://oeis.org/A288486) ([L16 program](A288486.asm)): Square rings obtained by adding four identical cuboids from A169938, a(n) = 4*n*(n+1)*(n*(n+1)+1).
 * [A288603](http://oeis.org/A288603) ([L17 program](A288603.asm)): a(n) = 2*a(n-1) - a(n-3) for n >= 3, where a(0) = 2, a(1) = 4, a(2) = 6, a(3) = 8.
+* [A288697](http://oeis.org/A288697) ([L20 program](A288697.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
 * [A288699](http://oeis.org/A288699) ([L11 program](A288699.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
 * [A288732](http://oeis.org/A288732) ([L13 program](A288732.asm)): a(n) = a(n-1) + 2*a(n-4) - 2*a(n-5) for n >= 5, where a(0) = 2, a(1) = 4, a(2) = 6, a(3) = 8, a(4) = 10.
 * [A288834](http://oeis.org/A288834) ([L08 program](A288834.asm)): a(n) = (n+1) * 3^(n-1).